-- Operable by front panel, mouse, or keyboard. - Three-level user management; admin user is allowed to create many operating accounts and define their operating permission, which includes the limit to access any channel. - Operation, alarm, exceptions and log recording and searching. - Manually triggering and clearing alarms. - Import and export of device configuration information.
+- Operable by front panel, mouse, remote control, or control keyboard. - Three-level user management; admin user is allowed to create many operating accounts and define their operating permission, which includes the limit to access any channel. - Operation, alarm, exceptions and log recording and searching. - Manually triggering and clearing alarms. - Import and export of device configuration information.